Facebook Ad Targeting for Hotels

 Are you considering running Facebook ads for your hotel?
 Have you tried Facebook ads but have had little success?

-Facebook can do a lot to help hotel marketers find their ideal audience online.
+Facebook can do a lot to help you find your ideal audience online for hotel marketing.
 The targeting capabilities on Facebook are arguably far more advanced than any other social media platform.
 Facebook allows brands to get in front of their perfect audience on a regular basis.

 Here are some ways you can target specific audiences with Facebook advertising.